Natallia-Sukharava/project_wiki-app/README.md

 ## Wiki App Project

-This project is a simple full-stack Node.js + React application for managing articles.
+This project is a simple full-stack Node.js + React application for managing articles with support for PostgreSQL, Sequelize migrations, file uploads and workspaces.

 The project consists of two main parts:

 Backend (Node.js, Express) — provides REST API for managing articles.
+The backend uses environment variables from .env for DB configuration.
 Frontend (React + Vite) — provides a simple user interface to create, view, and list articles.

+# Environment variables

+backend/.env:
+DB_HOST=localhost
+DB_NAME=wiki_app
+DB_USER=postgres
+DB_PASSWORD=your_password_here
+DB_DIALECT=postgres

+config/config.json is required only for sequelize-cli

 ## Project structure